Bathrooms / By Kerry O'Brien / September 10, 2015

 Before & After: Henry’s East Village Condo Renovation

-Louie’s team found the neutral quartz countertop, and floated a five burner Bosch gas stove in the center of the new kitchen peninsula.
+The contractor found the neutral quartz countertop and floated a five burner Bosch gas stove in the center of the new kitchen peninsula.
 Henry wanted a hood that wouldn’t stand in the way of the new open plan – extensive online research led him to a heavy-duty but slim and round Sirius stainless steel hood.
-Henry continued the high-end appliance theme with a Bosch dishwasher and fridge, and added a Kraus single-lever faucet to the sink.
+Henry continued the high-end appliance theme with a Bosch dishwasher and fridge and added a Kraus single-lever faucet to the sink.
 Henry joined the impressive ranks of New Yorkers Who Have Laundry IN Their Homes by stowing an LG front-load washer and dryer pair in what would otherwise be an inaccessible kitchen corner.
-Things of beauty, washers and dryers are.
+Things of beauty, washers, and dryers are.

 Henry’s expert team did a lot of cosmetic work to return the living areas and bedroom to full working order.
-Henry chose a neutral Benjamin Moore gray and loves the tall, streamlined baseboard molding that Louie’s team suggested using.
-New closet doors with 93″ height doors were added in the bedroom and the apartment’s east-facing windows are now stylishly dressed in warm wood blinds, another standard Home Depot find.
+Henry chose a neutral Benjamin Moore gray and loves the tall, streamlined baseboard molding that the contractor suggested using.
+New closet doors with 93″ height doors were added to the bedroom and the apartment’s east-facing windows are now stylishly dressed in warm wood blinds, another standard Home Depot find.

 Thank you, Henry, for inviting us in!
-We love seeing Louie’s team do their thing and are so glad that we could help you find the right folks for this project.
+We love seeing this contractor do their thing and are so glad that we could help you find the right folks for this project.